1. Introduction

 public class Song {

-The following snippet shows an example of using that @NamedQuery
+The following snippet shows an example of using that @NamedQuery with the JPA EntityManager.

 TypedQuery<Song> query = entityManager